allanmaeda/james-front/README.md

 ## Install all dependency

-Please, make sure you will install all dependency of project.
-To do this, let do `npm install`.
+Please, make sure you install the dependecies of the project.
+For install dependencies, use `npm install` on the console.

 ## Development server